zuedev/eldragiir.guide/_rulesets/dungeons-dragons-5th-edition.md

 - Whenever a creature becomes unconscious due to combat, an injury is added to the creature.
 This can either be dictated by the GM or a roll, and can either be temporary or permanent.
   - Temporary injuries can be fixed through normal healing/restoration.
 Whereas permanent injuries take multiple days/weeks of healing, or must be performed by high-level magical healing.

+## Class Features

+### Monk

+- The **Slow Fall** feature has changed: You no longer take no damage, but instead take 1 hitpoint minimum damage from all falls above 2x your monk level plus 10.

 ## Racial Traits

 ### Warforged